microsoft/tilecode/manual.md

 # TileCode on Arcade Devices

-TileCode runs on any [MakeCode Arcade device](https://arcade.makecode.com/hardware){:target="_blank"}
+TileCode runs on any [MakeCode Arcade device](https://arcade.makecode.com/hardware){:target="_blank"} -
-- Click on the **UF2 File** link at the very bottom of the screen to download the file to your computer
+- Click on the **UF2 File** link at the bottom of the screen to download the file
 - Plug your Arcade device into your computer via a USB cable
-- Copy the downloaded UF2 file to your Arcade device to get started
+- Copy the downloaded UF2 file to your Arcade device

 # TileCode in the Browser